 Bryan: Isn’t there even a tiny little chance?

 Max: Sorry Bryan, you’re going to have to wait for the next one

 When the next big one comes, I’ll be watching Bryan Norcross, but please Bryan, tone it down just a bit.
 Honorable mention goes to the Weather Channel’s Jim Cantore.
 Whenever a storm threatens, it is Jim who has the unenviable task of reporting from the expected point of landfall.
 Somehow, he seems to enjoy it.
 A warning; if you look out into your front yard and see Jim Cantore, you know you’re in big trouble.

 We hope you’ve enjoyed our somewhat lighthearted take on hurricane season.
 Please keep in mind that hurricanes are serious business and that you should always be prepared.
 In the event a storm threatens.
 Be prepared to hunker down – if we only knew what that meant.
 With six months of Hurricane Season in front of us we’re certainly not out of the woods yet.
-When a storm threatens, we’ll be posting updates on our website like we did for Irene last year.
-But when in doubt, please check “the cone on your phone,” never, ever “let your guard down!”
+When in doubt, please check “the cone on your phone,” or Mike’s Weather page, but never, ever “let your guard down!”
 And do some channel surfing and I’m sure you’ll find Bryan Norcross.
 Finally, if you see Jim Cantore in your vicinity, it may be a good idea to find a windowless room in your house and hide under a mattress.